realsanjeev/Django-rest-framework/README.md

         fields = [...otherfields, "sales_price"]
 ```

 Alternatively, we can add a method in the model without using a decorator in `models.py`.
 And we can change how field name in response is changed from the method name.
-This allows more things that can be done in serializer to enruch the serializer.
+This allows more things that can be done in serializer to enrich the serializer.
 Such `example` is shown below:

 ```python
 class MyModelSerializer(serializers.ModelSerializer):